grumat/glossy-msp430/Hardware/L432KC/README.md

 # GBD Serial Port

 For the first stage of the firmware development we will use an external VCP implementation to create the GDB link.
-For this situation a VCP port exists on the ST-link emulator, connecter to USART2 peripheral.
+For this situation the VCP port provided by the ST-link emulator will be used.
+This interface connects to the USART2 peripheral of the MCU.

 The port is used directly by GDB to control a debugging session.
 Supposing your VCP port is installed on COM3, a typical GDB link is